North East Region, Ghana: Climate and vegetation

 The North East Region is much drier than southern areas of Ghana, due to its proximity to the Sahel, and the Sahara.
 The vegetation consists predominantly of grassland, especially savanna with clusters of drought-resistant trees such as baobabs or acacias.
 Between December and April is the dry season.
 The wet season is between about June and November with an average annual rainfall of 750 to 1050 mm (30 to 40 inches).
 The highest temperatures are reached at the end of the dry season, the lowest in December and January.
 However, the hot Harmattan wind from the Sahara blows frequently between December and the beginning of February.
 The temperatures can vary between 17 °C (63 °F) at night and 47 °C (117 °F) during the day.

 Cultural and Social Structure

 The Nayiri is the King (overlord) of Mamprugu traditional area of which the entire region is a part.
 He has a traditional council of elders who advise him.
 The Nayiri is supported by paramount chiefs, divisional and other sub-chiefs under him.
 His paramountcy extend beyond the boundaries of the North East Region and even the nation.
-Notable among the chiefs are the Wulugu Naaba, Wungu Naaba, Soo Naaba, Kulgu Naaba, Yunyoorana and Bunkpurugu Naaba and Zuarungu Naaba, Tongu Naaba, Sakuti (all in Upper East Region).
+Notable among the chiefs are the Wulugu Naaba, Wungu Naaba, Soo Naaba, Kulgu Naaba, Yunyoorana and Bunkpurugu Naaba, Gbankoni Naaba, and Zuarungu Naaba, Tongu Naaba, Sakuti (all in Upper East Region).

 Mamprusi people are the major ethnic group in the Municipality.
 However, there are also Dagombas, Bimobas, Konkombas, Talensis, Tampulma, Bissa, Mossis, Chakosis and Hausas who have settled in the area.
 Two traditional festivals are celebrated annually, Damba Festival, Bugum (Fire) Festival.
 The District is a multi-religious one with the dominant religions being Christianity, Islam and Traditional African Religion.